Apollo Global Management Inc. (NYSE:APO) is a stock that investors should take a bite out of. - The Dwinnex

 Dividends & Splits

-In the trailing 12 months, APO’s forward annual dividend rate was 2.02, compared to 1.60 this year.
-Against a Trailing Annual Dividend Yield of 3.29%, it implies a Forward Annual Dividend Yield of 2.95%.
+The forward annual dividend rate for APO is 1.60, which was 2.02 in the trailing 12 months.
+Against a Trailing Annual Dividend Yield of 3.09%, it implies a Forward Annual Dividend Yield of 2.95%.
 The stock’s 5-year Average Dividend Yield is 4.92.

 Earnings Estimates

-Its stock is currently analyzed by 14 different market analysts.
+The company has 14 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $1.23 for the current quarter, with a high estimate of $1.34 and a low estimate of $1.07, while EPS last year was $1.71.
 The consensus estimate for the next quarter is $1.44, with high estimates of $1.61 and low estimates of $1.27.

 Analysts are recommending an EPS of between $5.35 and $4.9 for the fiscal current year, implying an average EPS of $5.15.
 EPS for the following year is $6.63, with 15 analysts recommending between $7.25 and $6.09.